MicrochipTech/RN1723-Dev-Board/README.md

 ```
 https://localhost
 ```
+> Note:  If accessing the server from a machine other than local host you will need the IP address of the server machine.

 ## SETTING UP RN1723 EMBEDDED CLIENT
 #### Provisioning the RN1723 Development Board Using a Serial Port Terminal Application